Policy | Resources and Support | Privacy and Confidentiality | Reporting | Retaliation | Advisors

-Sexual harassment subverts the educational mission of Bennington College and threatens the well-being of students, faculty, and staff.
-Conduct, whether intentional or unintentional, that results in sexual harassment is prohibited and will not be tolerated.
+Sexual harassment and misconduct subverts the educational mission of Bennington College and threatens the well-being of students, faculty, and staff.
+Conduct, whether intentional or unintentional, that results in sexual harassment or misconduct is prohibited and will not be tolerated.

 Bennington College is committed to offering and providing support to individuals who have experienced, or know of someone who has experienced, an incident of sexual harassment or sexual assault.
 Our goal is to provide you with crucial information that may help at a time when action and decision-making can be difficult.
-Please know that the offices and individuals listed in this resource are available to assist you with questions or to assist in other ways as needed.
-For additional information, please refer to the Bennington College Policy and Procedures Governing Sexual Harassment.
+Please know that the offices and individuals are available to assist you with questions or to assist in other ways as needed.
+For additional information, please refer to the Bennington College Policy and Procedures Governing Sexual Harassment and Sexual Misconduct.

 Resources and Support